preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 Display
 ---------
-Display options are present for most options, except for type Process.
+Display options are present for most property types, except for Process.
 For most properties you can choose wether to display label text and label icon, or not.

 .. image:: user-management-properties-display.png